 Notwithstanding the foregoing, this Offer is also subject to obtaining (i) the final listing and trading approvals of the Stock Exchanges, which our Company shall apply for after Allotment; and (ii) filing of the Prospectus with the RoC.
 If our Company, or the Selling Shareholders, in consultation with the Book Running Lead Managers withdraws the Offer after the Bid/Offer Closing Date and thereafter determines that it will proceed with an issue of the Equity Shares, our Company shall file a fresh draft red herring prospectus with SEBI.

 Bid/Offer Programme

-BID/OFFER OPENS ON November 28, 2022 (1) BID/OFFER CLOSES ON November 30, 2022 shall be one Working Day prior to the Bid/Offer Opening Date.
+BID/OFFER OPENED ON November 28, 2022 (1) BID/OFFER CLOSED ON November 30, 2022

+(1) The Anchor Investor Bid/Offer Period was one Working Day prior to the Bid/Offer Opening Date.